Why Are You Posting Every Day But Still Have Empty Chairs?

 In my salons, we know our average new client LTV is around $1,800 over two years.
 We're willing to spend up to $150 to acquire that client.
 Once you know your numbers, the whole game changes.

 Your digital presence starts with a foundation that can convert this traffic.
 A slow, poorly designed website will waste every dollar you spend on ads.
-That's why we also offer professional e-commerce and website development, ensuring your online storefront is built to turn visitors into booked appointments.
+That's why we also offer professional website development, ensuring your online storefront is built to turn visitors into booked appointments.

 Frequently Asked Questions

+A: Most failed ad campaigns make one of three mistakes: targeting the wrong audience, having a weak offer, or sending traffic to a webpage that doesn't convert.
 I've audited hundreds of "failed" Facebook ad campaigns from Level Up Academy members.
 Nine times out of ten, the ad itself was fine.
-The landing page killed it.
-Or they were sending traffic to their homepage instead of a specific offer page.
+The landing page killed it, or they were sending traffic to their homepage instead of a specific offer page.
 Small fixes, massive difference.

-I hear you.
-This is exactly why you need systems.
+A: You don't find time.
+You build systems that run without you.
 A proper digital marketing system should buy you back time, not consume more of it.
 The goal is to build automated and semi-automated processes that attract clients while you focus on running your business.
-That's the difference between being a marketer and owning a marketing system.
+Inside Level Up Academy, we give you the exact templates and workflows we use.
+You're not building from scratch.
+You're implementing proven systems.

-Yes, SEO is a long-term strategy, and anyone who promises you #1 rankings overnight is lying.
+A: Yes, SEO is a long-term strategy, and anyone who promises you number one rankings overnight is lying.
 That's why we use a blended approach.
-We use paid ads for immediate, predictable results to get you new clients this month.
+Paid ads deliver immediate, predictable results to get you new clients this month.
 At the same time, we build your SEO foundation so that in 6 to 12 months, you have a dominant organic presence that reduces your reliance on ad spend.
-It's a two-speed engine for growth.
+I started building SEO content for my first Warehouse location back in 2019.
+It felt slow at first.
+Now that content generates more new clients than my paid ads, and it costs me nothing ongoing.

-"How much should I budget for digital marketing?"
+Q: How much should I budget for salon digital marketing?

+A: The right question is "How much is a new client worth to my salon?"
 Once you know the lifetime value of a client, you can determine how much you're willing to invest to acquire one.
 We start with a small, manageable test budget to prove the ROI.
 Once we know it costs $50 to acquire a client worth $1,500 over their lifetime, the question is no longer "How much should I spend?" but "How many new clients do I want?"

 It's Time to Build Your Marketing Engine